Incorporating Other Homeschooling Methods into Your Montessori Homeschool

 A quick note to the pure, devoted Montessorians out there: move along, this post is not for you.
 You are still welcome here, but you don't need this post!

 I've never been a "pure" Montessorian.
 This may be obvious after getting to know me a little better.
-I've never been "formally" trained (except for online classes and reading over 20 Montessori books, included Maria Montessori's own writings...)
-I also homeschool and have never had my children in a Montessori school.
+I've never been "formally" trained (except for online classes and reading and studying over 20 Montessori books, included Maria Montessori's own writings...)
+I also homeschool and do not have my children in a Montessori school.

 So, I went in to Montessori homeschooling with an open mind, but at the same time, I was determined to do my best to implement Montessori philosophies into my home and homeschooling.